Anosov flows in dimension 3 from gluing building blocks with quasi-transverse boundary: Introduction

 A Seifert piece in a 3-manifold $\cM$ carrying an Anosov vector field $X$ is said to be \emph{periodic} if there exists a Seifert fibration for which the regular fiber is homotopic to a power of a periodic orbit of the flow of $X$.
 Those pieces are well understood from works of Barbot and Fenley (\cite{barbotClassificationRigidityTotally2015}).

 As a corollary of this theorem, we obtain sufficient conditions for the complementary of a \emph{hyperbolic knot} in $\S^3$ to be realized as an atoroidal JSJ piece of a transitive Anosov flow.
 Here is an example of such knots.
+A \textit{plumbing} (or Murasugi sum, see \cite{gabaiPseudoAnosovMapsSurgery1990}) $S = S_1 \# S_2$ is a Seifert surface obtained by gluing two Seifert surfaces $S_i$ of unlinked knots $\partial S_i$ in $\S^3$ along a disk.

 \begin{thmintro}[Corollary~\ref{coro: plumbing of figure eight knot}] Let $K = \partial (S_1 \# S_2 \# \dots \# S_n)$ be a plumbing of $n$ copies of the Seifert surface of the figure eight knot.
 Then $K$ is a hyperbolic fibered knot and the complementary of $K$ is an atoroidal JSJ piece of a manifold carrying a transitive Anosov flow. \end{thmintro}